 While the class definitions listed above are adopted from Ecodesign for use for SAP, the corrections applied in SAP are different to those used for Ecodesign, since they are being applied in different situations.
-See technical paper S10TP-12 on the SAP website for further details.
+See technical paper S10TP-12 on the SAP 10 website (https://bregroup.com/sap/sap10) for further details.

-For efficiency corrections relating to Ecodesign control class, only where a controller is compatible with the condensing boiler and compliant with the relevant definition, as declared by the manufacturer, then entered in the PCDB, can an efficiency credit be awarded.
+For efficiency corrections relating to Ecodesign control class13, only where a controller is compatible with the condensing boiler and compliant with the relevant definition, as declared by the manufacturer, then entered in the PCDB, can an efficiency credit be awarded.